Full text: Academics and writers condemn FIRs against Assam’s Miya poets and their online harassment

 In a statement, they said the poets and activists booked by the police on July 10 were being subjected to a ‘barrage of online trolling and intimidation’.

-More than 200 people, including academics, research scholars, journalists, writers and film-makers, have criticised the Assam Police for filing first information reports against 10 people, most of them Bengali Muslim poets and activists whose work is often pejoratively referred to as Miya.
+More than 200 people, including academics, research scholars, journalists, writers and film-makers, have criticised the Assam Police for filing first information reports against 10 people, most of them Bengali Muslim poets and activists who are often pejoratively referred to as Miya.
+Their body of work is known as Miya poetry.

 The FIRs were filed on July 10 on the basis of a complaint against a poem by Kazi Sharowar Hussein that criticised the exercise to update the National Register of Citizens in the state.
 The stated aim of the exercise is to separate genuine Indian citizens from undocumented immigrants.
 According to the terms, anyone who cannot prove that they or their ancestors entered Assam before midnight on March 24, 1971, will be declared a foreigner.